gardener/cc-utils/_sources/pipeline_job.rst.txt

 `cfg_names` attribute
 ~~~~~~~~~~~~~~~~~~~~~

 Specifies the GitHub instance hosting the repository.
-For each concourse instance, there is a
+For each Concourse instance, there is a
 default GitHub instance that is used in case no `cfg_name` is specified.

 Available configurations are stored in a private configuration repository (`kubernetes/cc-config`).